afresh1/openbsd-module-ports/README.md

 openbsd-module-ports
 ====================

-A framework to generate OpenBSD ports for thinks like ruby gems and perl modules
+A framework to generate OpenBSD ports for things like Ruby Gems and Perl modules

 This is a very rough work in progress still.
 There are many things it doesn't do yet but for me, it is better than nothing.